Santroller/Santroller/latency/standard_controllers.md

 ---

 # Commercial Controllers
+Latency of various commercial controllers.

+Measured by connecting the controller to a target device over USB, having that target device toggle a digital input on the controller, and timing how long it takes to receive that input over USB.

 | Metric       | Value          | Value              | Value              | Value                | Value                               |
 | ------------ | -------------- | ------------------ | ------------------ | -------------------- | ----------------------------------- |